-Aside from cities, at least five states – California, Oregon, Connecticut, Rhode Island and Vermont – have enacted laws that limit how much police can contribute assistance to federal immigration agents, according to the New York Times.
+Aside from cities, five states – California, Oregon, Connecticut, Rhode Island and Vermont – have enacted laws that limit how much police can contribute assistance to federal immigration agents, according to the New York Times.

 The Immigrant Legal Resource Center (ILRC) argues that counties – not just cities – should establish sanctuary policies for undocumented immigrants.

 The debate about sanctuary cities intensified in July 2015 when Katie Steinle, 32, was killed as she strolled along the San Francisco waterfront with her father.
 Steinle was fatally shot by a man with a criminal record who had slipped into the U.S. multiple times illegally.

 A California jury acquitted the man accused of shooting Steinle of the more serious charges, including murder, involuntary manslaughter and assault with a deadly weapon.
 Jose Ines Garcia Zarate was only convicted of being a felon in possession of a firearm.

 While he is expected to be deported, the Justice Department is considering bringing federal charges against him.

 Attorney General Jeff Sessions addressed a roomful of federal prosecutors and law enforcement officials earlier this year and criticized cities, like Philadelphia, that are "giving sanctuary" to criminals.
 He asked them to "reconsider the harm they are doing to their residents."

 ILRC argues that local law enforcement jurisdictions do not have a “legal obligation to assist with civil immigration enforcement, which is the responsibility of the federal government.”

 “A local decision to offer resources to federal immigration enforcement authorities is completely voluntary,” the legal organization said in a 2016 report.